African Safari Tips – Advice – Information for Uganda

 Wear comfortable clothing, jeans, otherwise neutral colors, sturdy shoes, a hat come in handy for most.
-Khaki is good for its color, easy to wash and feels good as you wear it.
-A rain jacket also comes in quite handy and long-sleeved shirts offer good protection for you from thorns and insects
+Khaki is good for its color, easy to wash, and feels good as you wear it.
+A rain jacket also comes in quite handy, and long-sleeved shirts offer proper protection for you from thorns and insects

-The key is casual, plain and practical – enjoy your safari in Uganda.
+The key is casual, every day, and practical – enjoy your safari in Uganda.

 Simple Responsible Tourism Eco-Friendly Safari Tips that will enhance your time in Uganda A Code of Conduct for Safari Visitors to Africa that respects Communities –the Environment – the Wildlife.

-Before you arrive for your Safari in Africa – take part in planning your safari by taking an active part in creating your safari and we will help in making a responsible tourism Safari just for you
+Before you arrive for your Safari in Africa – take part in planning your safari by taking an active role in creating your safari, and we will help in making a responsible tourism Safari just for you

-No off-road game driving, no garbage thrown out of windows, simply practical tips you already adhere to in the West
+No off-road game driving, no garbage thrown out of windows, merely practical tips you already adhere to in the West

 Take nothing with you – but memories and pictures – leave nothing behind but footprints.

-Lodging is an important aspect of your safari in Uganda and we do not take it lightly.
-If our clients complain about a lodging accommodation facility – our response – it goes off our list and we remove our recommendation of it from our website.
+Lodging is an essential aspect of your safari in Uganda, and we do not take it lightly.
+If our clients complain about a lodging accommodation facility – our response – it goes off our list, and we remove our recommendation of it from our website.

 Safari Lodging experiences depend on many things – the mood of those who receive you and wait upon you, the management.
-We have found that things can change and we do our best to ensure that your stay at a lodge is satisfactory.
+We have found that things can change and we do our best to make sure that your stay at a lodge is satisfactory.

 What you eat and the quality of food that is served to you on safari depends on the kind of lodges you are using.

-If you want quality safari Food that is of Restaurant Quality than stay in upmarket lodges, Moderate lodge will be ok most of the time.
+If you want quality safari Food that is of Restaurant Quality than stay in upmarket lodges, Moderate lodges will be ok serving sumptuous – tasty meals.